 A cash advance is when a lender loans a relatively small amount of money, usually between $100 to $1,000 with the expectation that it will be repaid on the day the borrower receives his/her next paycheck.
 The lender is, essentially advancing them the cash from their upcoming paycheck.
-Because the loan amount is small, the lending period is short term, and good credit is not required, the interest rate on a cash advance is quite high, typically between $15 and $30 for every $100 borrowed which equals an APR between 390 and 780%.
+Because the loan amount is small, the lending period is short term, and good credit is not required, the interest rate and/or on a cash advance is quite high.

 How it works

 One of the nice things about a cash advance is that approval is very quick and you can have access to the needed funds usually within a day.
 To obtain a cash advance, you can apply online in just a few minutes by filling in the requested information.
 Once you are approved, the money will soon be deposited into your bank account so that you can use it to take care of your expenses.
 On the day you receive your next paycheck from work, you are expected to repay the total amount borrowed plus the lending fee of $15 to $30 per $100 that you borrowed in a single payment.

 A cash advance is often the best option for borrowers, especially when their credit score is low or if they have no credit history and don’t have access to other lines of credit.
 Would-be-borrowers may be scared of taking a cash advance because of the high APR, however, sometimes it is still the least expensive option.
 The fee for a bounced check, a late bill payment, or getting utilities turned back on after falling behind on bills can be higher than the APR for a cash advance.